 Deutsche Bank expects its leverage exposure in 2021 to remain essentially flat.
 Deutsche Bank expects leverage exposure in the Capital Release Unit to benefit from the completion of the transfer of Deutsche Bank's Prime Finance platform to BNP Paribas by year-end 2021.
-Leverage exposure reductions in the Capital Release Unit are expected to support selective business deployment in its Core Bank.
-Consequently, Deutsche Bank expects its Leverage ratio to be slightly higher until year-end 2021 compared to year-end 2020.
+These leverage exposure reductions in the Capital Release Unit are expected to support selective business deployment in its Core Bank.
+Consequently, Deutsche Bank expects its Leverage ratio to be essentially flat until year-end 2021.
 Deutsche Bank remains committed to achieving its Leverage ratio target of 4.5 % by year-end 2022.